Abban-Fahim/notes/src/content/studies/Robotics/Mobile robots/Differential Drive robots.md

 ## Unicycle model

-A simplification of planar robot models, including differential drives, where we directly speak in terms of translational and angular velocity, which would give us $v$ in $\mathbb{R}^{2}$ and a scalar $\omega$.
+A simplification of planar robot models, including differential drives, where we directly speak in terms ,of translational and angular velocity, which would give us $v$ in $\mathbb{R}^{2}$ and a scalar $\omega$.
 The kinematics here are similar but simpler than the above model

 $$\dot{x}=v\cos{\phi}$$
 $$\dot{y}=v\sin{\phi}$$